-UNDERSTANDING COMMON COLLEGE TERMS AND PHRASES

-- a minimum number of credit hours for graduation.
-For example, most associate degree programs require 60 credit hours.
-Most bachelor's degree programs require 120. - >>> Dean: The leader of a college or school within a university or the leader of an office.
-For example, the Dean of the College of Education at a university, or the Dean of Student Affairs. - >>> Department Chair: The head of a program of study or department, for example the chair of mathematics. - >> Electives: Each degree program allows students to take elective classes, or classes that are not required but still count toward the degree.
-Electives allow students to explore their unique interests and personalize their education. - >> Faculty: The term used to describe staff members who teach classes or conduct research on behalf of the college.
-Sometimes this term is also used to include individuals serving in an advisory capacity. - >> Final exams: Comprehensive tests that are given at the end of a semester.
+Dean: The leader of a college or school within a university or the leader of an office.
+For example, the Dean of the College of Education at a university or the Dean of Student Affairs.

+Department Chair: The head of a program of study or department, for example the Chair of Mathematics.

+Electives: Each degree program allows students to take elective classes, or classes that are not required but still count toward the degree.
+Electives allow students to explore their unique interests and personalize their education.

+Faculty: The term used to describe staff members who teach classes or conduct research on behalf of the college.
+Sometimes this term is also used to include individuals serving in an advisory capacity.

+Final exams: Comprehensive tests that are given at the end of a semester.
 Often these exams are weighted more heavily than other tests.

-- >> Financial Aid Office: The office that compiles all of your financial aid from various sources, including the federal government.
-The financial aid office oversees the distribution of loans, grants, scholarships and work-study stipends and can help you find ways to pay for your education. - >> Full-time: Each college decides how many credit hours a student must take per semester to be considered full-time.
+Financial Aid Office: The office that compiles all of your financial aid from various sources, including the federal government.
+The financial aid office oversees the distribution of loans, grants, scholarships and work-study stipends that can help you find ways to pay for your education.

+Full-time: Each college decides how many credit hours a student must take per semester to be considered full-time.
 Whether or not a student is considered full-time or part-time affects the cost of tuition and the types and amount of financial aid a student can receive.
 Typically, schools consider 12 credit hours per semester to be "full-time."
-However, it is important to remember earning only 12 credit hours per semester will NOT allow you to graduate "on-time."
+However. it is important to remember earning only 12 credit hours per semester will NOT allow you to graduate "ontime."
 A student seeking to complete a four-year degree in four years or a two-year degree in two years must complete, on average, 15 credit hours per semester.

-- >> Major: The subject or discipline in which a student chooses to specialize.
+Major: The subject or discipline in which a student chooses to specialize.
 Schools typically offer many different majors or programs of study.
 Students who are unsure about what field they wish to study can enter college as "undecided" and work to complete their general education requirements while they decide.
 Students also can change majors.
-However, changing majors or staying "undecided" too long can prevent students from graduating on time - so it is important to talk to an academic advisor when making decisions about academic majors or adjusting your program of study. - >> Midterm exams: Comprehensive tests that are given midway through the semester.
-Often these exams are more heavily weighted than other tests.
+However, changing majors or staying "undecided" too long can prevent students from graduating on time - so it is important to talk to an academic advisor when making decisions about academic majors or adjusting your program of study.